MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 ### Internships

-(WRITE ARTICLE SECTION)
+Alex presents an internship as a viable way to fulfill the work experience requirement.

+However, Alex acknowledges an internship may not be suitable for everyone, especially an unpaid internship.

+In any event, Alex says we may “have to do what we have to do” to get our foot in the door for our first tech job.

 ---

 ### Freelancing

-(WRITE ARTICLE SECTION)

-Alex tells us that freelancing counts as work experience to your resume.
+Alex tells us that freelancing also counts as work experience and that we should include any freelancing work we have done on our resume.

+To get started as a freelancer, you can read my [Freelancing 101 - with Sarah Shook](https://selftaughttxg.com/2021/07-21/Freelancing101-WithSarahShook/) article.

 ---